 I am a simple person, a little shy, but very determined in the work and in my actions.
 I have had a strong passion for cooking ever since I was young.
 I started with making desserts because I’m very greedy… then I started watching my mother cooking a lot.
 She made delicious recipes from the Salento region in Puglia, and so I learned a lot from her.

 I worked for 10 years in tourism, where I taught guests more about the regional cuisine in Puglia and welcomed tourists to my local area.
 I then became a qualified chef, attending cooking classes at a cooking school in Otranto, before I opened my own restaurant – a small typical restaurant in Santa Maria di Leuca.

 What makes a cooking holiday special so special for you?

-A cookery holiday becomes very special when you stop being too serious and too strict about the ways you think you have to cook and enjoy it for what it is.
-It’s a great opportunity to immerse yourself fully in the experience and willing to learn new things.
+A cookery holiday becomes very special when you stop being too serious and too strict about the ways you think you have to cook, and enjoy it for what it is.
+It’s a great opportunity to immerse yourself fully in the experience if you are willing to learn new things.

 How would a menu in Puglia differ to the rest of Italy?

 The traditional food of a region is of course different from the ones of other regions, mostly between the North and the South.
 In the South you will often find something in common, such as fresh sea food.
 I do believe though that it is up to the imagination of the chef to give a personal touch to the regional food.

 Can you give us any advice for complete beginners in the kitchen?

 Of course.
 In order to cook and do it well, you must first have a passion and some imagination.
 I always suggest a bit of creativity and inspiration will help when cooking